dispatchrabbi/trackbear/help-docs/api/response-format.md

 // 409 Conflict
 {
   "success": false,
+  "error": {
     "code": "ALREADY_JOINED",
     "message": "You are already part of this leaderboard."
+  }
 }
 ```